MingNie/Math_fin_back_test/Appendix I Design of Back Test Code.md

 - `strategy`: the current trading strategy, 0 for simple moving strategy, 1 for exponential moving strategy, 2 for moving average convergence/divergence

-- `sum`: sum of the historical market returns of the financial instrument and trading strategy
+- `sum`: sum of the historical market statistics of the financial instrument and trading strategy

-- `std`: the volatility of the historical market returns of the financial instrument and trading strategy
+- `std`: the volatility of the historical volatility of the financial instrument and trading strategy